Charles Koppelman: Early life

 Koppelman was born to a Jewish family, the son of Ruth and Irving Koppelman.

-His uncle, Morris Koppelman, held a patent for inventing the egg carton.
+In 1921, his uncle Morris Koppelman patented an improved version of the egg carton made from cut, folded and glued cardboard and functions similar to today's egg cartons.
+The patent emphasized the ability for it to fold flat after use, which is a feature no longer considered important.

 Career

-Koppelman broke into the music business as a member of the musical group The Ivy Three which had a Top 10 hit in 1960 entitled "Yogi", after the cartoon Yogi Bear.
+Koppelman broke into the music business as a member of the musical group the Ivy Three which had a Top 10 hit in 1960 titled "Yogi", after the cartoon Yogi Bear.
 Soon, Koppelman and bandmate and future business partner Don Rubin joined the songwriting staff of Aldon Music under CEO Don Kirshner, a group that included Carole King, Neil Sedaka, Barry Mann, and Cynthia Weil.
 When Columbia Pictures purchased Aldon Music, Koppelman was promoted to director of Screen Gems/Columbia Music, the new company that resulted from the merger.
-In 1965, with financial backing of his uncle, Leon Koppelman, Koppelman and Rubin left Columbia to form Koppelman/Rubin Associates, an entertainment company that signed The Lovin Spoonful the same year.
-In 1967, Koppelman/Rubin signed The Little Bits of Sound, a group from Long Island, New York with a psychedelic sound.
+In 1965, with financial backing of his uncle, Leon Koppelman, Koppelman and Rubin left Columbia to form Koppelman/Rubin Associates, an entertainment company that signed the Lovin Spoonful the same year.
+In 1967, Koppelman/Rubin signed the Little Bits of Sound, a group from Long Island, New York with a psychedelic sound.
 In 1968, Commonwealth United purchased Koppelman/Rubin Associates and Koppelman and Rubin stayed on to run the music division.
 In 1968 they signed the psychedelic band the Rahgoos and famously made the band change its name to Gandalf.
 During the early 1970s, Koppelman moved on to CBS Records and held numerous positions, including Vice President/National Director of A&R where he signed acts including Billy Joel, Dave Mason, Janis Ian, Journey, and Phoebe Snow.

+As head of A&R, Koppelman pronounced The Wild, the Innocent & The E Street Shuffle, the second album recorded by Bruce Springsteen in 1973, to be unreleasable.
+The musicianship, he said, was not good enough.
+He told Springsteen that if he did not re-record the album with musicians he approved, the company would not promote the album and predicted Springsteen's career would be derailed.
+According to Springsteen, who refused to change the record he delivered to CBS, not only did the company not promote the album, its representatives told radio stations to remove the recordings from their playlists.

 By the mid-1970s, Koppelman had stepped up to Vice President/General Manager of worldwide publishing for CBS Records.
 In 1975, he formed The Entertainment Company with Martin Bandier and New York real estate developer and Bandier's father-in-law, Samuel LeFrak.
 The company independently administered and promoted song catalogs and produced music artists like Barbra Streisand, Dolly Parton, Diana Ross, the Four Tops, and Cher.

 In the early 1980s, Koppelman's son Brian, then a student at Tufts University in Boston, discovered musician Tracy Chapman and brought her to his father who soon signed her to a record deal.